BelalMoustafa/Restaurant-Ordering-System/docs/team/Ziad_Marzouk.md

 - The schema uses one `menu_item_id` per order.
 - Cart would require more complex database design.
+- The 3-table requirement makes a full cart less suitable.

 ### Alternative: Client Sends Total Price

 Why not chosen:

 - User can manipulate browser values.
+- Hidden inputs can be changed.
+- JavaScript values can be edited.
 - Server must calculate trusted totals.

+This is exactly why Hassan handled the backend price validation.

 ### Alternative: Allow Guest Checkout